steelswords/blog/content/blog/web-scraping-in-rust.md

 As it turns out, our main criterion for picking a property, besides having a comfortable price and size, was the commute to my office.
 As my wife and I compiled a dataset of potential houses, it became tedious to manually look up the commute from each property.
-Futhermore, the address at the top is not selectable, so I can’t just copy it into a spreadsheet.
+Furthermore, the address at the top is not selectable, so I can’t just copy it into a spreadsheet.

-This seems like a job for…. a three-day project that saves me a total of 20 minutes!
+This seems like a job for... a three-day project that saves me a total of 20 minutes!

 The good news is this gives me a chance to try Rust.
-I’ve used Rust trivially before, but this is an opportunity to make something actually useful to me.
+I've used Rust trivially before, but this is an opportunity to make something actually useful to me.

 # What Does it Do?